 Though this wasn't exactly as on point as a couple of dudes with Butt-related names calling out the terms of the Jose Quintana deal between the Chicago Cubs and White sox, hours before the Kyri-IT trade actually went down, someone predicted it nearly to perfection.
 He said the Celtics should offer the Cleveland Cavaliers Isaiah Thomas, Jae Crowder, "and one of your 80,000 draft picks" for Kyrie Irving.
 The only things missing were specificity on the draft pick, and Žižić.

 So what kind of omniscient genius could possibly have predicted this insane, left-field power swap, intricacies and all?
 What kind of person has the foresight, the knowledge of the pieces of the game, and the mind-reading ability to get inside opponents' heads?
 Why, a chess grandmaster…GM for short.
 Duh.

-Thirty-eight-year-old chess Grand Master Jan Gustaffson of Germany called the trade while shooting the shit with an opponent on an online chess platform who he noticed had a Boston Celtics avatar.
+38-year-old chess Grand Master Jan Gustafsson of Germany called the trade while shooting the shit with an opponent on an online chess platform who he noticed had a Boston Celtics avatar.
 As a big NBA fan thanks to Dirk Nowitzki, he keeps up on all the news around the league and started talking about what the Celts were going to do with Thomas, when he just started spitballing his own personal theory.
 Hours later, his theory basically was the trade.

 We decided to catch up with Gustafsson to chat about his prediction.
 Here are a few highlights from our conversation.